Jocelyn Blore

 In the first two years, students take math and computer science courses and learn special topics such as database management; digital design; and cybersecurity topics in the program’s final half.
 Design practicum courses in the program’s second half give students hands-on practical experience in applying their didactic skills.

 The University of Akron offers a fully online bachelor of science in criminology and criminal justice.
-This 120-credit program includes core courses such as government and politics in the US, introduction to police studies, and social inequalities, as well as elective courses such as Arabic culture through film and politics of the criminal justice system.
+This 120-credit program includes core courses such as government and politics in the US, introduction to police studies, and social inequalities, as well as elective courses.

 This program is offered in a cohort model to promote a community environment for online students.
 Specialized learning plans are available for high school graduates, professionals, or retired military service members.
-This program can be completed in eight semesters with a full-time course load.
+With a full-time course load, this program can be completed in eight semesters.

 Sample some courses in the curriculum: introduction to criminal justice; politics of the criminal justice system; introduction to corrections; principles of criminal law; criminology; crime analysis applications; and juvenile delinquency.